 Okay, there is a really good selection of fresh sashimi cuts along with the beef as well.
 But I’m sure your attention will be focused on the all-you-can-eat marbled wagyu beef.
 Talking about it makes me want to go back already.

-Shin Minori is one of my favourites as a a great Japanese buffet because it definitely hits the sweet spot between value and quality.
-Expect above average Japanese cuisine for in return for relatively low cost here, as well as ingenious creations by their chefs.
+Shin Minori is one of my favourites as a great Japanese buffet because it definitely hits the sweet spot between value and quality.
+Expect above average Japanese cuisine in return for a relatively low cost (S$58.90++), as well as ingenious creations by their chefs.

 Their maki selection is a myriad blend of flavours that go together really well to create a sweet yet savoury mix.
-Also expect fresh and premium cuts of juicy, thick slices of sashimi as well, all on a ala carte basis for freshness.
+Also expect fresh and premium cuts of juicy, thick slices of sashimi as well, all on an a la carte basis for freshness.

 Another very value-for-money buffet option here, Shabu Sai presents plates and plates of quality cuts of meat from all over the world, for just a nominal price to be dunked in their delicious shabu shabu soups.

 Shabu Sai is an excellent choice to go for the carnivorous Singaporean.
-Despite all the meats, lets not forget the buffet of vegetables available as well.
-Free flow of soft drinks and ice cream are also available at the desserts bar for an additional $1.99++.
+Despite all the meats, let’s not forget the buffet of vegetables available as well.
+Free flow of soft drinks and ice cream are also available at the desserts bar for an additional S$2.00++.
 The downside is that there is a time limit of 70 mins for lunch, and 90 mins for dinner so do take note.